cdk8s-team/cdk8s-operator/README.md

-# cdk8s-pack-prototype
+# cdk8s-operator

-This repo includes a prototype for two new `cdk8s` commands (`cdk8s-server` and `cdk8s-pack`) and a new construct called `cdk8s.Operator`.
-These building blocks can be used to create a docker image that accepts HTTP requests with a Kubernetes resource JSON and returns the synthesized output as a response.
+> Create Kubernetes CRD Operators using CDK8s Constructs

+This is a multi-language (jsii) library and a command-line tool that allows you to create Kubernetes operators for CRDs (Custom Resource Definitions) using CDK8s.

-## `cdk8s.Operator`
+## Getting Started

+Let's create our first CRD served by a CDK8s construct using TypeScript.

-This construct can be used to create "CDK Operators" which are CDK apps that accept an input from a file (or STDIN) with a Kubernetes resource definition, instantiates a custom constructs with the `spec` of this input and outputs the resulting manifest.
+The `Operator` construct can be used to create "CDK8s Operators" which are CDK8s apps which accept an input from a file (or STDIN) with a Kubernetes manifest, instantiates a custom construct with the `spec` of this input and emits the resulting manifest to a file (or STDOUT).

 In the following example, an operator is created to handle resource of `org.cdk8s.samples.WebService` kind.
 As you can see, a single operator can